Professional English translation services

 Why is English so important?

-Good professional English translation shows your company’s professionalism to the widest audience.
+Good English translation shows your company’s professionalism to the widest audience.
 English is modern lingua franca for many purposes in the world, and the quality of the English language in your document can reflect well or poorly on your business.
 Good quality English, both precise and expressive, can set you above your competitors, while poor grammar or style can leave a lasting impression of incompetence.

 English is used as a mother tongue by people in the United Kingdom, the Republic of Ireland, the United States, Canada, Australia, New Zealand, India, South Africa and many other countries.
 A number of states use it as their official language with their people speaking a patchwork of different tongues.
-English is currently the fourth most widely spoken mother tongue in the world (after Chinese, Spanish and Hindi), but the dominant presence of English in everyday life and the fact that English holds the title of the favourite foreign language in the world sets the bar high for our standards in English.
+English is currently the fourth most widely spoken mother tongue in the world (after Chinese, Spanish and Hindi), but the dominant presence of English in everyday life and the fact that English holds the title of the favourite foreign language in the world sets a high bar for our standards in English.

 What kinds of modern English are there?